 Quick Feet Test

-- results: Record the best result of two trials.
-Times of less than 2.8 seconds (males) and 3.4 seconds (females) are considered excellent for college athletes.
+results: Record the best result of two trials.
+Times of less than 2.8 seconds (males) and 3.4 seconds (females) are considered excellent for young adults.

 reliability: if you perform this test on grass or some other surface, or use another layout such as the football field yard lines, you should make sure that all the details are recorded with the results, so that they can be replicated next time the test is conducted.